LostALife/JustAnotherAdventureGame/README.md

 # JustAnotherAdventureGame
- AIE Advanced Diploma Year 1 | Intro to C++ | Basic Text Adventure Game
+ Created as part of Task 4 of the Intro to C++ module for AIE Advanced Diploma Year 1.
+ A simple console based text adventure game with items and spells!